-Prerequisite(s): Admission to the Educator Preparation Program and approval of the Teacher Education Committee.
-Clinical teaching is among the final requirements in the undergraduate Educator Preparation Program.
+Prerequisite(s): Admission to the Teacher Preparation Program and approval of the Teacher Education Committee.

+Clinical teaching is among the final requirements in the undergraduate educator preparation program.
 This course must be taken during one of the last two semesters prior to graduation.
 In this course students are assigned to a classroom or classrooms for half of the semester from Monday through Friday for the entire school day.
-This course must be taken concurrently with EDUC 4494; this provides a full semester of clinical teaching experience.
+The corequisite EDUC 4494 provides a full semester of clinical teaching experience.
 The course is part of the preparation for both the BS degree and certification in Art (EC-12).
-Students enrolled in clinical teaching must also enroll and attend the Clinical Teaching Seminar EDUC 4400.